BYU-ELC/AutonoMouse/README.md

 using an Android smartphone.
 This doesn't work with an IPhone because there are not opensource bluetooth apps that I know of in the App Store.

-# Things to Change
+## Things to Change
-Fix the circuit: When Arduino is plugged into the computer placed inside the pcb the AMS1117 voltage regulator on the Arduino gets really hot.
+Fix the circuit: When Arduino is plugged into the computer and placed inside the pcb the AMS1117 voltage regulator on the Arduino gets really hot.
 I think it's because the VIN Pin has a direct path to ground through the switch so it's passing a lot of current and gets hot to let off the energy converted.
 I've made a new PCB named Chassis1.1 in the build files that includes a reverse power diode.
 To run with Chassis1.0 the user needs to take out the Arduino to program it and then reinsert it into the PCB.